-At the personal injury Law Offices of Alan M. Laskin in Sacramento CA, we see all types of car accident cases.
+At Laskin Balma Attorneys at Law in Sacramento CA, we see all types of car accident cases.
 There are the normal, everyday rear end collisions.
 There are the rarer, but not unheard of t-bones.
 And we even see instances of bicyclist being hit by cars.
 There are some times when it is easy to tell who is at fault for a collision.
 A completely stationary car sitting at a red light is not going to be blamed for getting hit from behind.
 But sometimes circumstances are more complicated and the answer becomes “It depends.”

 Here’s a fact pattern: A Chevy is navigating a right turn controlled by a yield sign in Sacramento CA. They slow and stop for oncoming traffic.
 The Toyota behind them doesn’t notice they’ve stopped because they are looking to the left to gauge the oncoming traffic as they navigate the right turn yield.
 Crash!

 Whose fault is it?
 Right off the bat many will say it’s the Toyota’s fault because the Chevy was hit from behind, but let’s add some details.
 The right turn is a yield lane, but it has it’s own lane for 100 feet before it merges with a lane of oncoming traffic, plenty of time to speed up and merge with traffic.
 Traffic is very light at this time of day and, in fact, there is nobody in the right lanes of the through street.
 So you might ask yourself, why did the Chevy stop?
 The Chevy stopped because the Chevy always stops at a right turn yield.
 It’s how they were taught to drive and it’s just the way they do it.
 Is it the wrong way?
 Yes.
 Is it unsafe?
 It depends…